tsanhan/dotnet-dating-app-D150821ER/README.md

-Routing to the detailed page:
+Styling the member detailed page: go to member-detail.component.html

+up next: populating the right hand side of the member-detail.component.html